 - salt and pepper to taste

-Drizzle with Roasted Garlic Extra Virgin Olive Oil and balsamic vinegar and sprinkle with salt and pepper.
+- Drizzle with olive oil and balsamic vinegar and sprinkle with salt and pepper.

 Disclosure: Just so you know, I was provided with a sample of Colavita Roasted Garlic Extra Virgin Olive Oil to try.
 I wasn’t required to post about these or compensate for this post.
 All opinions are my own.